martillansky/content-vault-contracts/README.md

 - Content is stored as encrypted CIDs (Content Identifiers)
 - The `isCIDEncrypted` flag indicates whether the CID is encrypted
-- Metadata is stored as strings that conform to the vault's schema
+- Metadata is stored as bytes that conform to the vault's schema
 - Metadata can be signed using EIP-712 signatures

 ### ✅ Events for Indexing